-Yet for all the negative, annual editorials about Black Friday – which are rolling in as we publish this – the anti-Black Friday brigade’s high-street ranks have far from swelled.
-B&Q was the only major player to withdraw this year, after commissioning research which found that consumers were more willing to trust retailers which offer “low prices throughout the year more than those that run frequent sales”.
+Yet for all the negative, annual editorials about Black Friday – which still rolled in as we published this – the anti-Black Friday brigade’s high-street ranks have far from swelled.
+B&Q was the only major player to withdraw in 2018, after commissioning research which found that consumers were more willing to trust retailers which offer “low prices throughout the year more than those that run frequent sales”.

 Yet these findings aren’t quite as damning as B&Q, a company you don’t exactly associate with a Black Friday extravaganza, makes out.
 If anything, the figures underline why the high street is still forced to engage with the event.